DerWeh/gftools/docs/source/tutorial.rst

 >>> occ
 0.5

-We can also search the chemical potential :math:`μ` for a given occupation `~gftool.chemical_potential`.
+We can also search the chemical potential :math:`μ` for a given occupation using `~gftool.chemical_potential`.
-If we want e.g. the Bethe lattice at quarter filling
+To get, e.g., the Bethe lattice at quarter filling, we write:

 >>> occ_quarter = 0.25
 >>> def bethe_occ_diff(mu):